Vasanthan100/Crop-Recommendation-System/README.md

 # deployment
-This is a sample Flask project
+This is a Flask mini project